 Anti-inflammatory herbs may also be useful for those with Hashimoto's thyroiditis or other autoimmune thyroid disorders.
 Anti-inflammatory herbs include turmeric, garlic, and ginger.
 These herbs are good for cooking.

-Clearly, many nutritional factors play a role in optimizing thyroid function.
-This information is not intended to diagnose, treat, cure, or prevent any disease.
+Many nutritional factors play a role in optimizing thyroid function, and this information is not intended to diagnose, treat, cure, or prevent any disease.
 We recommend you work with a Paloma Nutritionist to determine your specific nutritional needs to optimize your thyroid health.

 Find inspiration for a healthy way to support your thyroid